Patricia008/EarthquakesMLinJupyter/README.md

 The program will generate csv files with earthquake data that are fed to jupyter notebook ML algorithms and outputed in predictions.csv <br/>
 Map displays earthquakes used for the prediction of the magnitude with radius param = 5000 <br/>
 To see another representation, change in ./src/app/htmlScript.js, the fetch file 'quakes_radius5000.json' to radiusWhatever <br/>
+To see the plots, go to ./jupyter and run: <br/>
+`jupyter notebook` <br/>
+then open 'Plots.ipynb' and run it

 ### Debugging